 Recent and emerging research indicates that students are increasingly disconnected from nature.
 Getting more people into the outdoors is crucial for the future stewardship of Minnesota's natural resources.

-Funded by the 2019 Minnesota Legislature, these grants are provided for outdoor environmental, ecological and other natural-resource-based education and recreation programs serving youth.
-(2019 Special Session 1, Chapter 4, Article 1, Section 3, Subd.
-6).
+The program aims to support and increase efforts to expand programming that connects youth to the outdoors.
+Funded by the 2019 Minnesota Legislature, these grants are provided for “outdoor environmental, ecological, and other natural-resource-based education and recreation programs serving youth.”
+(See 2019 Special Session 1, Chapter 4, Article 1, Section 3, Subd.
+6)

-Thanks to the Connecticut Department of Environmental Protection for permission to use of "No Child Left Inside."
+The DNR extends its thanks to the Connecticut Department of Environmental Protection for the use of "No Child Left Inside."